 Our team asks for applications for garden waste collections to be submitted during February and March, though new requests will be accommodated throughout the rest of the year where possible.
 If we confirm we are able to collect from your area, you will be given a unique reference number that is needed to pay for the service.

-We'll send existing customers a letter each year, inviting you to renew your subscription, and you will be issued with a new unique reference number.
+We'll send existing customers an email or letter each year, inviting you to renew your subscription, and you will be issued with a new unique reference number.

 What payment options are available?